Skip to main content

 Constructor in c++

 Hello friends, in this post today, we learn about what is constructor in c++ and types of constructor . so lets start...
 Constructor in c++ Constructor:- A constructor is a “special” member function which initializes the objects of class.
 Constructor is used to solve problem of initialization.
 Properties of constructor:- Constructors are used to construct the object of the class.
 Constructor name must be same as class name.
 Constructor is invoked automatically when objects of the class are created.
 The constructors are always declared in the public section.
 If declared in the private section then objects are can only be created inside the member functions but serve no purpose.
 It must be an instance member function , that is, it can never be static.
 Constructors do not have any return type not even void so they cannot return any value.
 Constructor can also be overloaded.
-Constructors cannot be inherited, but they can be called from the constructors of derived class .
-Constructor
+Constructors cannot be inherited, but they can be called from the constructors of...

-What is scope resolution operator in c++
+What is reference variable in c++